tjelvar-olsson/biologists-guide-to-computing/source/keeping-track-of-your-work.rst

     These can for example be used to create references to canonical representations of your data.

+Let's take a moment to expand on the concept of groups in Unix-like operating systems.
+A user can be part of several groups.
+However, a file can only belong to one group.
+For example a PhD student could be part of the groups ``famous-project-leader-group`` and ``awesome-institute-group``.
+In this hypothetical scenario the default group for the PhD student is the ``famous-project-leader-group``.
+Any files that the student generates would therefore be assigned the group ``famous-project-leader-group``.
+If the student wanted to make a file more widely accessible throughout the institute they could change the file's group to ``awesome-institute-group``.

 Let us give the file execute permissions.
 This is achieved using the ``chmod`` command, mnemonic "change file modes".
 The ``chmod`` command can be invoked in a number of different ways.
 Here we use the symbolic mode to specify that the